riceissa/issarice.com/external/effective-altruism.com/cause-area-unit-of-analysis.md

 # Why "cause area" as the unit of analysis?

 Back in April 2018, I spent some time trying to understand the hierarchy/structure/classification of cause areas.
 I did this at the suggestion of [Vipul Naik](https://forum.effectivealtruism.org/users/vipulnaik), who wanted to (1) categorize cause areas treated on the [Cause Prioritization Wiki](https://causeprioritization.org/) so that there was more structure to it than that of a jumble of 100+ cause areas, and (2) make the analysis of cause areas more systematic.
+(I believe he was also interested in this because the [Donations List Website](https://forum.effectivealtruism.org/posts/A7NWTjnWZPmjyLdtT/donations-list-website-tutorial-and-request-for-feedback) that he created also needed a better ontology of cause areas.)

 Some of the outputs of that investigation are: